mazzy89/invo/terraform/README.md

 Thanks to Spinnaker, the blue-green deployment comes out of the box and it is possible to achieve a series of deployment mechanisms that within Jenkins would be much harder to accomplish.
 Spinnaker provides the Highlander strategy known also as blue-green deployment that create a new ECS Service and switch traffic over.

+The pipeline to deploy new releases has been provided along the repository and available [here](../pipeline.json).

 ## Access

 The access requirement is fullfilled using AWS IAM.
 The access to the `staging` environment is controlled assigning an IAM policy to the specific group to which the user is then added.
 The policy allows actions to only those resources having the tag `Environment=stg`.